edpackard/bank-tech-test-ruby/README.md

 - modelled a basic class diagram
 - set up project with rspec, rubocop, simplecov
 - wrote very basic test for Account class - decided more logical to start with Transaction class
+- basic withdrawal/deposit tests written and passed
+- enjoyed 'transaction initialised with current date' test, as had to mock ('freeze') time